 In \cref{sec:PM_spaces}, we introduce the basic setting of \emph{perimeter $\sigma$-finite measure spaces}, that is, non-negative $\sigma$-finite measure spaces $(X, \A, \m)$ endowed with a proper functional $P\colon\A\to[0,+\infty]$ possibly satisfying suitable properties~\ref{prop:empty}--\ref{prop:complement_set} that we shall require from time to time.

-A considerable effort goes towards defining $BV$ functions in measure spaces, where a metric is not available.
+A considerable effort goes toward defining $BV$ functions in measure spaces, where a metric is not available.
 Indeed, usually, the perimeter functional is \emph{induced} by the metric.
 In our setting, instead, only a perimeter functional is at disposal, so we use it to \emph{define} $BV$ functions by defining the total variation via the coarea formula with the given perimeter.

-To properly define Sobolev functions, we need a slightly richer structure, requiring the measure space to be endowed with a topology, and the perimeter functional $P(\cdot)$ to arise from a \emph{relative} (w.r.t.~open sets $A$) perimeter functional $P(\,\cdot\,; A)$.
+To properly define Sobolev functions, we need a slightly richer structure, requiring the measure space to be endowed with a topology, and the perimeter functional $P(\cdot)$ to arise from a \emph{relative} (with respect to open sets $A$) perimeter functional $P(\,\cdot\,; A)$.
 By using the relative perimeter, we refine the notion of $BV$ function by requiring that the variation is a finite measure.
-This, in turn, allows us to define $W^{1,1}$ functions as $BV$ functions with variation being absolutely continuous with respect to the reference measure.
-Afterwards, via relaxation, we can define $W^{1,p}$ functions for any $p\in(1,+\infty)$.
+This, in turn, allows us to define $W^{1,1}$ functions as $BV$ functions whose variation is absolutely continuous with respect to the reference measure.
+Afterward, via relaxation, we can define $W^{1,p}$ functions for any $p\in(1,+\infty)$.
 For a more detailed overview, we refer the reader to \cref{ssec:intro_1_eigen} and \cref{ssec:intro_p_eigen}.

 Once the general framework is set, we then shall start to tackle the problem of our interest.